 The Weis Center is a 1,200 seat performance hall that is both architecturally striking and acoustically exceptional.

-For more than 25 years, we have presented artists who are committed to doing their very best work for our University and Central Pa. audiences.
+For thirty years, we have presented artists who are committed to doing their very best work for our University and Central Pennsylvania audiences.
 In turn, we inspire our patrons to be actively engaged in the performance as it unfolds on stage.

-Offering an annual series of thirty professional performances spanning a dozen genres, we have something for everyone.
+Offering an annual series of more than thirty professional performances spanning a dozen genres, we have something for everyone.